top of page

 During the operation of a reactor, different types of radioactive waste are generated.
 This waste includes filters used in water and air treatment, worn out components and industrial waste that has become contaminated with radioactive substances.
 This waste has to be conditioned, packaged and stored prior to its disposal.
 Most of this waste (by volume) has low levels of radioactivity (VLLW [very low-level waste] or LLW [low-level waste]).
 At the end of its operating life, a reactor is shut down and eventually dismantled.
 During dismantling, contaminated and activated components are separated, treated and if necessary managed as radioactive waste.
 The largest volumes of radioactive waste generated are in the VLLW or LLW classes.
 Smaller volumes of ILW [intermediate-level waste] are also generated.
 The majority of the waste (by volume) from dismantling is, however, not radioactive and can be handled as industrial waste, in accordance with the country’s regulations. (p13)

 Okay.
-And the report differentiates those materials from “spent fuel”, explaining:
+And the report clearly differentiates those materials from “spent fuel”, explaining:

 That reads to me as a systematic disregard for what is effectively the entire problem.
 Certainly the IAEA, even in the author’s chosen report, agrees with me.
-They don’t imply anywhere that it’s only the high-level waste that is the stuff needing serious consideration, careful handling and containment, and long periods of time for reduction in radioactivity, proper decontamination, and disposal.
+They don’t imply anywhere that it’s only the high-level waste that is the stuff needing serious consideration, careful handling and containment, and long periods of time for reduction in heat and radioactivity allowing for eventual disposal.

-On page 10 of the IAEA report, for example, dealing with radioactive waste classifications, they spell out that what is termed “very short-lived waste,” — waste falling into the lowest inclusion criteria — is “Waste that can be stored for decay over a limited period of up to a few years and subsequently cleared … for uncontrolled disposal, use or discharge.”
+On page 10 of the IAEA report, for example, on dealing with radioactive waste classifications, they spell out that what is termed “very short-lived waste,” (waste falling into the lowest inclusion criteria) is “Waste that can be stored for decay over a limited period of up to a few years and subsequently cleared … for uncontrolled disposal, use or discharge.”
 Right.
 So the stuff that we’re least concerned about may need to be specially stored, maybe for “a few years”, to allow for sufficient decay in radioactivity before being considered benign.
-(Of course, they don’t spell out what they mean by “a few” Three?
+Of course, they don’t spell out what they mean by “a few” Three?
 Nine?
-50 or 100 would be a small number of years relative to the 10,000 required for higher level radioactive waste… Right.
+To me, 50 or 100 years would seem a small period of time relative to the 10,000 or more required for higher level radioactive waste… Right.

 As for liquid waste, on page 51 of the IAEA report, they spell out that, “While most States process liquid radioactive waste into solid form within a short time of it being generated, a few — notably, the USA and the Russian Federation — have large volumes of liquid waste in long term storage.”
 What are “large volumes”?
 On the following page they tell us, “The volume of liquids to be processed is very high, in the range of 60 million m^3, including 6.7 million m^3 of high level liquids, located mainly in the Russian Federation and in the USA.
 The volume of liquid waste that has been disposed of by injection into deep wells, based on data provided in the National Profiles of the Russian Federation and the USA, is around 62 million m^3.”